Policies and Procedures

 - Three Attempt Policy

 Students have three opportunities to take School of Business Core classes.
 If a student does not successfully complete a core class in three attempts with a grade of C or higher, they are terminated from the School of Business.
 Please keep in mind that the most recent attempt is what counts.
-Students who have 2 unsuccessful attempts have a hold placed on their account that requires the student to meet with an academic advisor in order to review the course and have the hold lifted.
+When students try to register for their third attempt, they will receive a registration error stating “Repeat hours exceeded 6”.
+To avoid this error, please visit your School of Business Academic Advisor before registering for your third attempt to review the course and receive an override to register for your third and final attempt.

 The accounting major is the only major with a three attempt policy specifically for the major.
 Students in the accounting major have three attempts to successfully pass accounting major classes with a grade of C or higher or they are terminated from the accounting major.
 Accounting students terminated from the accounting major are able to select a different business major.